odiwuorvictor/odiwuorvictor/README.md

 # Hi there👋🏿
 ### About Me
-- 👀 I’m interested in exploring tech, breaking things and occasionally asking "...how does this even work?"!
+- 👀 Interested in exploring tech, breaking things and occasionally asking "...how does this even work?"!

 ### Collaboration & Contact
 - 🤝🏿 Collab?